 New Hope Congo’s food distribution in Minembwe continues in the new year, assisting the vulnerable people affected by ongoing conflicts and regular displacements.
-Distribution is done in an equitable way among the Bafuliru, Banyindu, Banyamulenge and Babembe tribes.
+Distribution is done in an equitable way among all the tribes.
 This work continues to foster reconciliation and unity that is contributing to the prevention of tribal divisions and violence.
-The local communities are very thankful to the donors and New Hope staff and local authorities for the assistance.
+The local communities are very thankful to the donors and NHRC staff and local authorities for the assistance.

 Local authorities, church representatives and journalists are regularly invited to attend distribution events with our staff.
 Typical gatherings include a welcome prayer, introductions, and discussion about the project’s goal to help the vulnerable fight hunger and poverty, to reinforce strong social cohabitation to better support reconciliation among tribes, and build lasting peace.